ctu-mrs/ctu-mrs.github.io/docs/system/managing_ros_workspaces.md

 catkin config --extend ~/modules_workspace/devel
 ```
 Put your packages to `~/my_workspace/src`, [build](https://ctu-mrs.github.io/docs/system/managing_ros_workspaces.html#building-a-workspace) the workspace and you are set.

+## Workspaces on a real UAV

+The MRS workspaces on a real UAV are typically shared.
+Therefore, the `mrs_workspace` and `modules_workspace` should not be customized or modified for each particular experiment.
+On the other hand, a UAV user may expect that theese workspaces are _vanilla_ and can be therefore updated to the current version.
+When a user prepares for an experiment, he should place his packages into his own dedicated workspace (e.g., `john_workspace`).

 ## Build profiles